 Effective Classroom Instruction

-In addition to obtaining standard scores comparing the student’s abilities to same-age peers on these tests, Dr. Davenport documents the types of comprehension errors made (i.e., cause/effect, compare/contrast, inference, etc.).
+In addition to obtaining standard scores comparing your student’s abilities to same-age peers on these tests, Dr. Davenport documents the types of comprehension errors made (i.e., cause/effect, compare/contrast, inference, etc.).
 These descriptors can be especially helpful for educators and others treating the child’s needs.

 Vocabulary and Background Knowledge